Flaugnarde is a sort of rustic custard reminiscent of classic cherry clafoutis, sweetened our breakfast table this week.

 Similarly, the eggs of hens allowed to peck and graze freely on pasture are also more nutrient-dense than the eggs of conventional hens raised in cramped battery cages, or even of hens raised in industrial “free-range” operations which only allow theoretical access to the outdoors.
 Nope, the eggs of truly pasture-raised hens are much different, indeed.
 A single pastured egg contains five times more vitamin D, three times more vitamin E, twice the amount of omega-3 fatty acids and seven times the amount of beta carotene as a conventional egg.
 In my area, a single pastured egg runs about fifty cents whereas a conventional egg costs about sixteen cents.
 Let me tell you, if I’m getting three times the vitamin E and seven times the beta carotene as a conventional egg, that thirty-four cent difference is worth it which is why I only use pastured eggs in my flaugnarde, and in all my cooking.

-- 2 lbs mixed fresh or frozen berries, (strawberries, raspberries, blackberries, blueberries, etc.)
+- 2 lbs mixed berries fresh or frozen

 - 1 whole egg